tadasant/CodeClippy/README.md

+# Development on CodeClippy is currently *ON HOLD* until further notice

 # CodeClippy

 Our mission is to make it easy for developers to write high quality code.
 CodeClippy is a PyCharm plugin that aims to act as a gateway for enabling this vision.